markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 This is the purpose of the Reticulum :ref:`Resource<api-resource>`.
 A *Resource* can automatically handle the reliable transfer of an arbitrary amount of data over an established :ref:`Link<api-link>`.
-Resources can auto-compress data, will handle breaking the data into individual packets, sequencing the transfer and reassembling the data on the other end.
+Resources can auto-compress data, will handle breaking the data into individual packets, sequencing the transfer, integrity verification and reassembling the data on the other end.

 :ref:`Resources<api-resource>` are programmatically very simple to use, and only requires a few lines of codes to reliably transfer any amount of data.
 They can be used to transfer data stored in memory,